ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

 into the `Background`.
 Usually, all code within the `Background` is executed for every Scenario in that Feature File, but in the case of `callSingle`, we only run it once across **all** Features that make the same call.

-For example, we have created `AuthenticateAs.feature` which contains our request to login and save the token.
+For example, we have created `AuthenticateAs.feature` which contains our request to login and store the token into a `token` variable.

 ~~~karate
 # AuthenticateAs.feature